Cave insect: Evolutionary characteristics

 In individual caves, the most conspicuous and perhaps most ubiquitous peculiarity of insects, as with other troglobites, is the reduction of body pigmentation.
 This does not apply to all cavernicolous insects.
 It is particularly marked in Coleoptera.
 The reduction or total loss of body pigmentation is correlated with the absence of sunlight.
 A second peculiarity is the reduction of eyes in all cavernicolous species.
 This contrasts with most nocturnal or crepuscular species, in many of which there is a strong tendency to adapt to low light levels by responding to selection for large, highly sensitive eyes.

 A form of adaptation common to many cave insects as well as some external predatory species, is elongation of appendages, especially the antennae, palps and forelegs that assist in precise location of prey before striking.
 Many also bear elongated sensory organs, typically setae, as for example, in the beetle Scotoplanetes arenstorffianus, in which there are well developed setae, including on the elytra and also supraorbitally, but the eyes themselves are absent. from Herzegovina.
 In contrast, none of the free-living related carabids have such sensory setae on the elytra.
 Troglobitic insects commonly have no functional wings, and many have no wings at all.
 One exception is Troglocladius hajdi (family Chironomidae), which has strongly reduced eyes consisting of only 0–4 ommatidia, yet have well-developed wings and is able to fly in total darkness.
 Among the cave beetles the elytra may be retained as sclerotised bodily protection, but the hind wings, that are used for flight in most beetles, are non-functional or absent.

 Geographical locations

 Some important cave insects from Europe include the following: Paraoalyscia wollastoni, Bathysciola fauveli, Trechus (Trichaphaenops) sollandi, Royerella villaridi, Trechus (Trichaphaenops) angulipennis, Trechus (Duvalius) pilosellus stobieckii, etc. The beetle Leptodirus hochenwartii, found in the Postojna cave system in Slovenia, was the first animal to be recognized as a true cave dweller.

 The cave insects found in the Atlas Mountains include blind Trechus jurijurae, Aphaenops iblis, Nebria nudicollis with very long antennae and legs, the staphylinids Paraleptusa cavatica and Apterophaenops longiceps, and the curculionid Troglorrhynchus mairei.
 The carabid Laemostenus fezzensis is a troglophile.
 Neaphaenops tellkampfi occurs in caves in Kentucky.
 The American stenopelmatid Hadenoecus subterraneus is recorded from Kentucky caves.
 The remarkable carabid Comstockia subterranea is a true cave species found in Texas.
 The exclusively cave-dwelling silphid Adelops hirtus occurs in Kentucky caves and has very minute, unpigmented, atrophied eyes.

+The Hawaiian Islands have a significant number of endemic cave insects that inhabit lava tubes, including several blind planthoppers that feed on ʻōhiʻa roots (Oliarus polyphemus, Oliarus priola, Oliarus kalaupapae), a lava tube water treader (Cavaticovelia aaa), and several species of Caconemobius cave crickets.